-- 2.11.1 A licensee shall submit a written request to the Division to seek a license renewal application form at least 90 calendar days before the expiration date of the facility's or program's license. - 2.11.2 A licensee shall submit a completed application for a license renewal to the Division at least 60 calendar days before expiration of its current license. - 2.11.3 When a licensee makes timely and sufficient application for renewal of a regular license, the existing license shall not expire until a decision on the renewal application is made by the Division. - 2.11.4 A provisional license may be renewed when the Division determines that a licensee has demonstrated good faith efforts to achieve compliance but requires additional time to achieve full compliance with applicable provisions of these requirements.
+- 2.11.3 (Rule 2.20) When a licensee makes timely and sufficient application for renewal of a regular license, the existing license shall not expire until a decision on the renewal application is made by the Division. - 2.11.4 (Rule 2.21) A provisional license may be renewed when the Division determines that a licensee has demonstrated good faith efforts to achieve compliance but requires additional time to achieve full compliance with applicable provisions of this requirements regulation.